top of page

 One of the most captivating aspects of Oriental rugs is the artistry behind their creation.
 Skilled artisans handcraft these rugs using techniques passed down through generations.
 The intricate patterns, vivid colors, and impeccable craftsmanship make them true works of art for your floors.

-Modern Decorating with Oriental Rugs
+Guide to Decorating with Oriental Rugs

-1. Oriental Rug Style
+1. Oriental Rug Styles

 Oriental rugs come in a wide array of styles, each characterized by distinct patterns, colors, and motifs that reflect the cultural and regional influences of their place of origin.
 These styles can be categorized into different aesthetics, making it easier to match them with various interior design themes, from formal to casual, farmhouse, and more.
 Exploring these rugs in more detail will help you decide which style is right for you.